 Loosen the jam nuts E on the height of cut clips F and adjusting screws G. Turn the adjusting screws G until the play is taken out of the chains H at all four corners.
 Tighten the jam nuts E against the clips F and at the adjusting screws G. Retighten nuts I at this time.

-COUNTERBALANCE SPRINGS
+6. COUNTERBALANCE SPRINGS

-- 1. Raise the cutterdeck all the way. - 2.
-Adjust the spring A with nut B: The spring length should be set at approximately 8-3/4", inside loop to inside loop, when in transport position.
+- a) Raise the cutterdeck all the way. - b) Adjust the spring A with nut B: